fluxrider/jetslalom/README.md

 ## State

-I got it to compile and render the obstacles and ship.
-It looks like you can play one game.
-I bypass the title screen because it's broken.
-It shows up when you die.
-Spacebar starts a new game.
+- It compiles and seems playable on JDK 25.0.1
+- The title screen is broken so I bypass it on launch.
+When you die, press the spacebar (or gamepad A/B/X/Y).
+- I've added gamepad support.

-I stripped the applet part.
-Now it's just a AWT window.
-I even removed the canvas object and simply paint scaled to the panel so it fits the window.
+- I stripped the applet and canvas code.
+Now it's just a AWT window and the drawing scales respecting aspect ratio.

 ### Future Work

-- Gamepad
- - Organise project such that it can be built without gamepad support, and therefore without external libraries.
- - Allow to configure the gamepad trigger range.
-Right now I play it safe.
- - Plug and Play would be nice in 2025 (right now jinput, at least on Linux, requires the gamepad to be plugged before app is launched).
-- Fix the title
-- Remove unused code
-- Fix the turn strenght, because I'm pretty sure it's way too hard right now.
+- Fix the turn strength, I'm pretty sure it's way too hard right now.
+- Fix the title screen.
+- Remove unused code (e.g. I have no plan on supporting online high scores).
+- Clean the code (it came to me in a decompiled state, where constants are hardcoded as value and whatnot).

+### Known Issue

+- JInput, the external library I use for gamepad support, requires the gamepad to be plugged before the game launched.
+I've only tested on Linux.

 ## How to run

-Simple way:
+I wish it was simpler.
+Java sucks for this.

+Simple way (no gamepad support):
 ```
 javac Game3D.java
 java Game3D